theRealAph/ScopeLocals/README.md

 an entry in a `ThreadLocal` map has to be a weak reference in order not to leak memory when a `ThreadLocal` key becomes unreachable.
 Moreover, the specification of `ThreadLocal` requires every thread to maintain a local map from `ThreadLocal` keys to values.
-But even that's not the whole story: threads need two `ThreadLocal` maps, one for "normal" thread locals (which are not inherited by child threads) and one for `InheritableThreadLocal`s, which are.
+But that's not
+all: threads need two `ThreadLocal` maps, one for "normal" thread locals (which are not inherited by child threads) and one for `InheritableThreadLocal`s, which are.

 The need for scope locals arose from Project Loom, where threads are lightweight and numerous.

+Firstly, there's the cost of inheriting a thread's set of `InheritableThreadLocal`s.
 When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is deeply copied.
 This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
 Every child thread ends up carrying a local copy of its parent's entire set of `InheritableThreadLocal`s.

 We'd like to have a feature that allows per-thread context information to be inherited by a thread without an expensive deep-copy operation.